RHUB

 RemoteBackupDatabase.exe server_address email password

-where "server_address" is your appliance IP address, email and password are your admin user account.
+where "server_address" is your server IP address, email and password are your admin user account.

 Running the above command once will set up a configuration file for you.
 Next, you just run the command